clone206/dsd2dxd/README.md

 cargo install --path .
 ```

 This should install dsd2dxd into a directory that was automatically added to your `$PATH` when you installed Rust/Cargo. **NOTE:** If you installed an older version of dsd2dxd previously, make sure to remove it so it doesn't take precedence over this new installation (e.g. `sudo rm -f /usr/local/bin/dsd2dxd`).
-When in doubt, type `which dsd2dxd` to see which binary is currently being used.
+When in doubt on a *nix system, type `which dsd2dxd` to see which binary is currently being used.

 ### Examples